k4yt3x/wg-meshconf/README.md

 # note that Pip for Python3 might be named "pip3" on some systems
 pip install --user -U wg-meshconf

+# alternatively install as an isolated app with 'pipx'
+# ensure ~/.local/bin is in your $PATH (e.g 'export PATH=$PATH:~/.local/bin' in your ~/.bashrc)
+pipx install wg-meshconf

 # running the program
 wg-meshconf showpeers
 ```
 You may now run the program by executing the `wg-meshconf` command.

 ## Installation (GitHub)